Politburo of the Communist Party of the Soviet Union: Ethnicity, age and sex

 Ethnic Slavs dominated the Politburo from its establishment in 1919.
-This isn't surprising, since the three most populous republics within the Soviet Union were ethnic Slavic; Byelorussia, Ukraine and Russia.
+This is not surprising, since the three most populous republics within the Soviet Union were ethnic Slavic; Byelorussia, Ukraine and Russia.
 From 1919 until 1991, 89 members of the Politburo were Russians (which makes up 68 percent).
 In distant second were Ukrainians, who had 11 members in the Politburo, making up 8 percent.
-In third place are both ethnic Jews and Georgians, who had 4 members respectively.
+In third place are both ethnic Jews and Georgians, who had 4 members respectively, making up 3 percent.
+For comparison, according to the population censuses, during these years the Soviet Union had a composition of between 51% (in 1989) and 58% (in 1939) Russian, between 15% (in 1989) and 21% (in 1926) Ukrainian, between 1.2% (in 1926) and 1.4% (in 1989) Georgian, and between 0.5% (in 1989) and 1.8% (in 1926) Jewish.
 In general, in the first half of the Politburo's existence, there was a higher ethnic representation than the second half.
 It was not until the 28th Politburo that every republic had a representative at the Politburo.
 The Politburo never tried to fix the ethnic imbalance within the Politburo.
 Instead, the Soviet Union at the central level was mostly ruled by Russians.

 Despite the ideological rhetoric about equality between the sexes, the Politburo came to be composed largely of men.
 Only four women ever served in the Politburo; Elena Stasova, Yekaterina Furtseva, Alexandra Biryukova and Galina Semenova.
 Furtseva, Biryukova and Semenova reached the Politburo under the leadership of reformist party leaders; Nikita Khrushchev and Mikhail Gorbachev.

 The average age of the Politburo was 39 in 1919, and the Politburo continued to age more-or-less consistently until 1985.
 The reason for this being that the Central Committee treated Politburo replenishment as the responsibility of the Politburo itself.
-Politburo members usually picked successors who were around the same age, the end result being the establishment of the gerontocracy of the Brezhnev Era.
+Politburo members usually picked successors who were around the same age, the result being the establishment of the gerontocracy of the Brezhnev Era.
 While the age steadily crept up during Khrushchev's leadership, members were replaced; for instance, 70 percent of the members elected to the Politburo in 1956 lost their seats in 1961.
 In contrast, all the Politburo members elected in 1966 were reelected in 1971.
 Even more worrisome, 12 out of 19 members elected in 1966 were reelected in 1981.
 By the time of Brezhnev's death in 1982, the median age of the politburo was 70.
 This age development was finally put to a halt under Gorbachev.
 From 1985 onwards, the age of Politburo members steadily declined.